 Now Hit “Send”

 You’ve done your homework.
 You’ve put your best foot forward.
-Now you can press “Send” with confidence, knowing that you’ve done your best to stand out in the most positive way.
+Now you can press “Send” with confidence, knowing that you’ve done your best to stand out most positively.